 Britain's legendary premier fighter

 The Spitfire's role in the winning of the Battle of Britain, put it among the most admired fighters ever built and gave it an heroic romantic image never bestowed on any other aircraft.
 Its designer R.J.
-Mitchell (1895-1937) was appalled when he realized how sharply the burgeoning military might of Nazi Germany contrasted with laggard British re-armament.
+Mitchell (1895-1937) was appalled when he realized how sharply the burgeoning military might of Germany contrasted with laggard British re-armament.

 Mitchell determined to develop, before it was too late, a fighter that could match warplanes like the Me-109 fighter and Ju-88 'fast' bomber.
 The Spitfire was built around the Rolls Royce PV 12 engine and the Air Ministry requirement for a fighter with eight machine guns.
 The graceful, highly maneuverable prototype with its light alloy fuselage and a 990 hp engine first flew on 5th March 1936 and reached a speed of 349.5 mph.
 Within three months, its manufacturers, Supermarine, had received a contract for 310 Spitfires with 200 more ordered for 1937.